 It hasn’t always worked out well but I’ve experienced amazing results several times – simply because consistently getting another perspective on your exact challenge helps you get unstuck.

 Typically a mastermind is time-limited or limited to solving a specific challenge and once that is done, the mastermind dissolves itself but it can be restarted again around a new challenge.

-Contrary to seems to be the popular opinion you don’t need to get to the same final place, routine or goal- you just need to experiment together.
+Contrary to what seems to be the popular opinion you don’t need to get to the same final place, routine or goal- you just need to experiment together.

 For example, you’ll do experiment A and they experiment B, and you compare the results and work to understand why they happened.